Katharine Viner: Early life and education

-After A levels Viner read English at Pembroke College, Oxford.
+After A-levels Viner studied English at the University of Oxford as an undergraduate student at Pembroke College, Oxford.
 Just before her finals, Viner won a competition organised by The Guardian's women's page and was advised by Louise Chunn, then Guardian women's editor, to pursue a career in journalism.
-"I honestly thought journalism wasn't for me, I thought it was for men in suits in London", she remembered in 2005.
+"I honestly thought journalism wasn't for me, I thought it was for men in suits in London," she remembered in 2005.
 During her 20s, Viner spent most of her holidays in the Middle East, a region in which she has a particular interest, spending time in Lebanon, Syria, Israel, West Bank and other locations.

-Career beginnings
+Career

 For work experience, Viner joined Cosmopolitan, a women's monthly magazine.
 The magazine retained her afterwards and she became features assistant, then news and careers editor; earlier, she had won another student competition involving a submission to the magazine.
 After three years at The Sunday Times, working as a commissioning editor and writer for its magazine.
 Viner joined The Guardian in 1997.
 Following a period on the staff of the women's page, she became editor of the Saturday Weekend supplement in 1998.
 She became features editor in 2006 and deputy editor in 2008 at the same time as Ian Katz.
 Viner edited the Saturday edition of The Guardian from 2008 to 2012.

 Laura Slattery in The Irish Times, reviewing Viner's career up to March 2015, noted that she "has almost always been the person who does the commissioning, [rather than] provided the byline".
 Several Guardian pieces by Viner published during this period are reprinted in an anthology drawn from the Guardian archive entitled Women of the Revolution: Forty Years of Feminism (2010), edited by Kira Cochrane.

+In 2006, Viner declined to cover the Rotherham grooming gang scandal in The Guardian for fear of being labelled racist, or adding credibility to the platforms of right-wing parties.
+Turning down publication of an article on the issue, she told writer Julie Bindel "We would be called racist if we publish this," and "The BNP are all over this and it will just add fuel to the fire if we go anywhere near it."